-Here are some walks which may be a little too hard for little legs, but would be suitable for older children and often for buggies (read the notes in each post).
+Here are some walks which may be a little too much for little legs, but would be suitable for older children, babies in carriers, and sometimes buggies (read the notes in each post).

 Leeds walks for families

 Harewood House, North of Leeds has a great circular route around the outskirts of the estate and through the Deer park and it’s just under 10k.
 It can get muddy in places- so your buggy needs to be pretty robust.

 Eccup Reservoir is 4.5 miles to walk around, taking in the lovely countryside in North Leeds.
 Not a buggy walk.

 Golden Acre Park in North Leeds has decent paths and lots of beauty.
 Try this 5.5k route that visits the adjacent Breary Marsh to see the best of it.
 Buggy-friendly.